techsoft3d/hc-caas-server-deployment/README.md

 Now that we have a common database and file storage, we can create a separate server that only deals with converting models.
 It is highly recommended to run CAD conversions separate from the streaming server, the modelManager and the webserver as converting a model can consume a lot of CPU resources and memory and starve other processes.
 It is also the component most likely to crash and by running it separately, you can ensure that the other components of CaaS are not affected.
 To deploy a conversion server you need to:

 * Follow the above steps to create a new EC2 instance from the AMI or run a new container on a separate machine from the Docker Image
+* Make sure that your HOOPS Communicator license is set
-* Follow the above steps to set the environment variables for accessing S3 storage
+* Set the environment variables for accessing S3 storage
 * Open the local.json file (caasComplete/config/local.json) for the **new** instance in your editor of choice.
 * Edit the json file so that its content looks like the example below.
+That means:
+  * Setting the mongodbURI correctly so that it points to a common mongoDB instance.
+If you are using the first instace as your mongoDB instance, you will need to use the ip of that instance (instead of 127.0.0.1) in the connection string and open port 27017 on the first instance.
+  * Use S3 storage as described above, pointing to the same bucket you used in the first instance
-Of course, you need to use the correct mongodb connection string here.
-Also the paths will look different for the docker image (/app/ instead of /home/ubuntu/).
-In addition, you need to specificy the correct s3 bucket.
-This configuration turns off the streaming server as well as the model manager on this machine and does not serve up the user management component and the demo websites.
+  * Turn off the streaming server and the model manager on this instance and do not serve up the user management component and the demo websites as this instance should used be used for CAD conversion.
+  * In the case of docker make sure to replace the paths (/home/ubuntu/...) with (/app/...)

 ```
 {